adsbfi/adsb-fi-scripts/README.md

 # ADS-B Exchange Setup Scripts :airplane:

-The following scripts make Feeding ADSBexchange.com quick and easy.
 These scripts aids in setting up your current ADS-B receiver to feed ADS-B Exchange.

 ### Obtaining And Using The Scripts